Anaesthesia Free Dentistry For Dogs and Cats

 How can the gumline around each tooth be probed?

 The answer is they can’t be.
 And here lies the problem.
-This process concentrates on removing tartar from the easily accesible crown of the tooth only.
+This process concentrates on removing tartar from the easily accessible crown of the tooth only.

 It is a cosmetic option with no examination of individual teeth, the gum line or the underlying bone and root structures.